glotzerlab/gsd/INSTALLING.rst

 Docker images
 -------------

-Pull the `glotzerlab-software <glotzerlab-software <https://glotzerlab-software.readthedocs.io>>`_ image to get **gsd** along with many other tools commonly used in simulation and analysis workflows.
+Pull the `glotzerlab-software <https://glotzerlab-software.readthedocs.io>`_ image to get **GSD** along with many other tools commonly used in simulation and analysis workflows.
 See full usage information in the `glotzerlab-software documentation <https://glotzerlab-software.readthedocs.io>`_.

 Singularity: